tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/Serverless Framework Component/数据库 PostgreSQL 组件_intl_en.md

 ## Operation Scenarios
-PostgreSQL for Serverless (ServerlessDB) is a PostgreSQL-based database product that provides on-demand rationing of resources.
-It can automatically assign resources according to the actual number of requests.
+PostgreSQL for Serverless (ServerlessDB) is a PostgreSQL-based database product that enables on-demand allocation of resources.
+It can automatically allocate resources according to the actual number of requests.
 You can simply create a database instance to use PostgreSQL for Serverless without caring about instance specification, and you only need to pay for resource usage during active period of the instance.

-Through the PostgreSQL ServerlessDB component, you can create, configure, and manage PostgreSQL for Serverless instances with speed and ease.
+Through the PostgreSQL ServerlessDB component, you can create, configure, and manage Tencent Cloud PostgreSQL instances with speed and ease.

 Features:

-- **Pay-as-you-go billing**: fees are charged based on the request usage, and you don't need to pay anything if there is no request.
+- **Pay per use**: fees are charged based on the request usage, and you don't need to pay anything if there is no request.
-- **Zero configuration**: the default configuration is taken care of by Serverless.
+- **Zero configuration**: the default configuration is implemented by Serverless.
-- **Fast deployment**: you can create or update your database in just a few seconds.
+- **Fast deployment**: you can create or update your database in a matter of seconds.
 - **Convenient collaboration**: the status information and deployment logs of the database in the cloud make multi-person collaborative development easier.

 ## Directions